10 Frugal Habits That Can Save You Over $500 a Month

 Can I Share It?

-Share streaming accounts with family or friends to split costs.
-For example, splitting Netflix with a roommate can halve the cost.
+Share streaming with family or a roommate to split costs.

 Cheaper Alternatives?